Textualize/textual/FAQ.md

 - **Windows Terminal** Hold the SHIFT key.

 Refer to the documentation for your terminal emulator, if it is not listed above.

+<a name="how-can-i-set-a-transparent-app-background"></a>
+## How can I set a transparent app background?

+Textual does not provide a mechanism to make your applications have a transparent background.
+Some terminals _do_ provide this functionality but it is not guaranteed that Textual apps will have a transparent background in those cases.

+The reason this may not work in Textual is that we _intentionally_ do not use the ANSI background colours.
+For the rationale behind this design decision, refer to the FAQ about why Textual doesn't support ANSI themes.

 <a name="how-do-i-center-a-widget-in-a-screen"></a>
 ## How do I center a widget in a screen?